Applying for Indefinite Leave to Remain for a Child

 - They’ll usually only lose their indefinite leave if they’re outside the common travel area for more than 2 years in a row.
 The common travel area is the UK, Ireland, Guernsey, Jersey and the Isle of Man.

-Applying for an Indefinite Leave to Remain (ILR) can be a reasonably straightforward procedure.
+Applying for an Indefinite Leave to Remain (ILR) for a child can be a reasonably straightforward procedure.
 Although, there are a handful of documentation submissions to be done which may prove time-consuming as you progress.

 If you require any assistance with your ILR application such as if you’re unsure or uncertain about the application method and what you need to do to be granted a permanent residence, IAS can help.